Alex Singleton (linebacker): Personal life

+Singleton's older sister Ashley was born with Down syndrome.
+She participates as a Special Olympics athlete and has won multiple gold medals.
+Due to their relationship, Singleton is a major advocate for the Special Olympics and other disability-friendly events.

-On November 3, 2025, Singleton was diagnosed with testicular cancer after taking a random drug test a few days previously.
+On November 3, 2025, Singleton was diagnosed with testicular cancer after taking a random drug test a few days previously that showed an elevated human chorionic gonadotropin level.
 He underwent surgery for the cancer to be removed on November 7.
+Singleton subsequently received the Broncos' 2025 Ed Block Courage Award for playing in Week 10 against the Raiders despite his condition.